tkz/opsworkstest/README.md

 opsworkstest
 ============

-Test repo for opsworks example
+Test repo for opsworks example.
+Trying to learn some cloud automation.